iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.5/report.md

 > THIS APP IS HARD TO SET UP AND IT KEEPS REDIRECT ME .BUT NOT LETTING ME LOG IN<br> :date: __2020-12-21 09:32:36__

-> This app saved my life but now it keep saying retry otp and now I can't use it for my I'd.
-How I'm supposed to buy my essential things with no I'd!<br> :date: __2020-09-25 20:54:47__

 #### 2-star reviews